Commodore 16 & Plus 4 8501 to 6510 CPU conversion

 C16/+4 8501 to 6510 CPU conversion

-I have made it possible to convert the unreliable 8501 processor fitted to the Commodore 16 and Plus 4 computers to the more reliable, cheaper and widely available 6510 CPU, as fitted to the Commodore 64.
+I have made it possible to convert the unreliable 8501 processor fitted to the Commodore 16 and Plus 4 to the more reliable, cheaper and widely available 6510, as fitted to the Commodore 64.

 The conversion is very simple for the C16, just plug the small circuit board containing the 6510 into the 8501 socket and replace the Kernal ROM with my modified version.

-The Plus 4 is a little more awkward.
+The Plus 4 is a little more tricky.
 The conversion will work fine, however due to the lack of space inside, the keyboard will hit the 6510.
-The best way round this problem is to remove the 8501 socket and solder the conversion board straight to the motherboard.
+The best way round this is to remove the 8501 socket and solder the conversion board straight to the motherboard.

 The Kernal needs to be replaced to get the serial port working, otherwise it’s not possible to access a disk drive or the SD2IEC card reader.